864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 The ability to program a production run from a remote location is now possible through mobile apps and IoT software integration.

-All you need to do is to input the mockup manufacturing data into your app via your smartphone or tablet and it will immediately relay the information to the IoT equipment at the production plant where production will start immediately.
+All you need to do is input the mockup manufacturing data into your app via your smartphone or tablet and it will immediately relay the information to the IoT equipment at the production plant where production will start immediately.

 A company can even charge an extra fee for such expedited production runs increasing its bottom line.